-edu/Documents/GannonUniversity-WaldronCampusCenter-Map.pdf.
+edu/Documents/GannonUniversity- WaldronCampusCenter-Map.pdf.

 Also, we have adjusted seating in all common areas throughout the Waldron Campus Center to be compliant with social-distancing protocols.
 This has significantly reduced the number of available seats in the Beyer Cafeteria.
-As a result, we will be offering the 219 suite and the second floor game room as overflow seating for students with to-go meals, while Metz will provide a meal plan buffet option in the Yehl Ballroom during lunch and dinner hours.
+As a result, we will be offering the 219 suite and the second floor game room as overflow seating for students with to-go meals.